databio/databio_genomes/README.md

 ### Step 3.
 Archive assets

 Assets are built locally now, but to serve them, we must archive them using `refgenieserver`.
 Since the archivization process is generally lengthy, it makes sense to submit the job to the cluster.
-We can easily create a SLURM sbumission script using [`divvy`](http://divvy.databio.org/en/latest/):
+We can easily create a SLURM submission script using [`divvy`](http://divvy.databio.org/en/latest/):

 ```
 divvy write -o archive_job.sbatch --code 'refgenieserver archive -c <path/to/genomes.yaml>' ...